jsbaan/jsbaan.github.io/_posts/2025-10-17-can-coding-agents-help-write-scientific-code-responsibly.md

 I’ve been experimenting with Claude Code to write research code for several months now.
 [When I last wrote about this](https://jorisbaan.nl/2025/07/09/thoughts-on-using-AI-for-scientific-research-and-software-engineering.html), I was worried that I wouldn't feel in control of my own code, and that bugs would creep in.
 But also for a general decline in my own (coding) expertise, and even in enjoying my work.

-To my own surprise, I actually quite like it - although there is a trade-off.
+To my own surprise, I actually quite liked it - although there is a trade-off.
+I'll first explain my workflow and then share my overall experience and some thoughts.

 ### How it works
 Claude Code simply runs in a terminal window and needs permission to read/write certain files and execute certain shell commands (eg create a new file, run a python script, run a search query, install a package, etc).
 You can chat in the terminal and see Claude planning, reasoning, editing files, and executing shell commands in real-time.
 I have PyCharm open next to it.